Minneapolis MN Photographer Light Painting Wedding Photography

 I have been mentored by John Hartman, one of the finest light painting photographers in the world.
 I’ve totally caught “the light painting bug”.
 Joannie & I are part of a very small group of photographers worldwide that create light painting photographs.
 It turns out that no one else creates these at weddings!

 We have done extensive Google searches for Light Painted Wedding Photos, Light Painting Wedding Photographers, Light Painted Wedding Photography, Wedding Photography Light Painting, and other search terms.
 When we do, often it’s our wedding photos that show up in the search.
-To our knowledge, Joannie and I are the only full scene light painting wedding photographers in the world.
+So, to our knowledge, Joannie and I are the only full scene light painting wedding photographers in the world.

 You Should Have One Of These!